kaltura/nginx-vod-module/README.md

 * I-frames playlist generation is not supported when encryption is enabled

 * SAMPLE-AES encryption is not supported

+* Clipping is not supported in progressive download

 * Tested on Linux only